 Exxon Mobil Corp.
 (XOM)

 Exxon Mobil (NYSE: XOM) is a leading oil and gas company.
 The company is a global leader in crude oil and natural gas production.
 As a result, Exxon is well-positioned to withstand any potential market downturn.
 In addition, the company is also benefiting from the favorable winds in the sector.
 The US is currently pumping out record volumes of oil, which bodes well for the XOM.
 Exxon’s main strengths come from low-cost operations.
 The company has struggled to compete in a low-cost market.
 But thanks to efficiency measures, Exxon has greatly reduced its costs per barrel.
-In addition, the company is leveraging its low-cost oil and gas production to generate profit margins of up to 10% on Exxon shares in the US that are still somewhat expensive.
+In addition, the company is leveraging its low-cost oil and gas production to generate profit margins of up to 10% on Exxon shares in the US which are still somewhat expensive.
 For investors focused on current income, this is an action worth considering.

 Walt Disney Co.
 (DIS)

 Suppose you’re looking to enter Disney’s vast entertainment empire.
 In that case, there’s no better place to start than with your Walt Disney Co.
 DIS has a market capitalization of $156 billion and a dividend yield of 1.4%.
 The entertainment juggernaut has a long history of growth and boasts many impressive attractions, such as Disney World and its Star Wars-based entertainment company Lucasfilm.
-Disney also owns Pixar, Marvel and Star Wars, among other well-known brands.
+Disney also owns Pixar, Marvel, and Star Wars, among other well-known brands.
 DIS already operates several theme parks, including Disney World, Disneyland and Universal Studios.
 It also has the ESPN sports network, the most-watched cable sports network in the country.
 Disney currently trades at a small 14% discount on the general market as well as its five-year average P/E ratio.

 United Technologies Corp.
 (UTX)